Learning the Differences: SQL Server Log Shipping vs Replication

 Types of SQL Server Replication

+In the SQL Server Log Shipping Vs Replication guide, it’s now time to understand the types of replication.
 There are three types of replication in SQL Server.

 • Snapshot Replication: The Snapshot replication works by creating a snapshot of the database at a specific point of time.
 After taking the snapshot it sends them to the subscribers.
 It does not offer a real-time replication.